LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 14 - Delete vehicle.md

 };
 ```

-When delete method `deleteVehicle()` method is successful it will refetch vehicles list and index view will be rerendered.
+When the delete method `deleteVehicle()` method is successful it will re-fetch the vehicles list and the index view will be rerendered.

 Now our `src/stores/vehicle.js` store should look like this: